YangPiCui/ErgonomicVerticalKeyboard/ElectronicsFirmwareAndSoftware/README.md

 # ElectronicsFirmwareAndSoftware
-This guide is Based on The [Dactyl Keyboard QMK Guide] (https://github.com/adereth/dactyl-keyboard/tree/master/qmk-guide) (with content credits) for the EVK v1.2.
+This guide is Based on The [Dactyl Keyboard QMK Guide] (https://github.com/adereth/dactyl-keyboard/tree/master/qmk-guide) (with content credits).

 ## Part List
 From https://www.ergodox.io/